11 Ways to Build Self-Care Practices Into Your Daily Life

 - Resentment

-Some might argue that putting yourself first is selfish, but in reality, neglecting self-care makes it harder to care for others.
-You can’t pour from an empty cup, after all.
+Some might say putting yourself first is selfish, but in reality, if you neglect your own needs, it makes it a lot harder to care for others.

 8. Engage in a Hobby

-Engaging in hobbies can do wonders for our mental health and overall well-being.
-Research shows that people who make time for hobbies feel happier and less stressed.
+Research shows that people who make time for activities they enjoy are generally happier and less stressed.

 - Dancing